xiaoyang-sde/knowledge-base/docs/operating-systems/04-concurrency.md

 ### Order Violation

 The order violation problem is that the desired order between two groups of memory accesses is flipped.
-A should always be executed before B, but the order is not enforced during execusion.
+A should always be executed before B, but the order is not enforced during execution.
 The solution is to use a condition variable to implement the synchronization.

 ```c
 void thread_init() {